VincNT21/project_kallaxy/server/documentation/endpoints.md

 ```
 -> *Error Response status code to handle* :

+    - 400 Bad Request : one or many fields are missing in request
     - 401 Unauthorized : means that access token is expired, client should fetch **POST /auth/refresh** to get a new access token

 -> *OK Response status code expected* :

     200 OK
+    /!\ If client receives 200 OK response, it also means that user has been logged out and need to log in again for new refresh token /!\

 -> *Response body example* :
 ```json